 =MULTIPLY(SUBSTITUTE(F3,"$",""),D3)

-Using the above formula, I am multiplying my current price with my holding to determine the present value of my investment.
-Also, I am using the substitute formula again to ignore the “$” sign in the current price.
+Using the above formula, I multiply my current price by my holding to determine the present value of my investment.
+I am also using the substitute formula to ignore the “$” sign in the current price column.

 Profit/Loss